marcoaaz/marcoaaz.github.io/_portfolio/portfolio-1.md

 ## Image analysis workshop

 Welcome.
-This webpage explains the workshop and provides the data required to run it in your PC.
+This webpage explains the workshop and provides the data required to run the exercises in your PC.

 ### Presenters:

  - Dr. Marco A. Acevedo Zamora: second introduction and exercises
  - Prof. Balz S. Kamber: first introduction

 ### Introduction:

 The petrographic polarising microscope is a foundational tool in geoscience research to answer first-order questions such as rock micro-structure, fabric, and mineral assemblage at multiple observation scales.
 The arrival of fast and reliable optical slide scanners for biomedical imaging has motivated their re-implementation as polarising microscopes for imaging rock thin sections.
 Investigators are now demanding sharing their slide data around the world via virtual microscopes, scaling up image analysis to hundreds of thin sections, and integrating optical imagery with other modalities, especially chemical maps.